-The civil engineering university research and investigation project (IP) is part of the national curriculum for final year civil engineering undergraduate students.
+The civil engineering university research and investigation project is part of the national curriculum for final year civil engineering undergraduate students.
 Students are paired in teams of two and are required to select an issue, which is current in the industry.
-They do research in accordance with pre-set deliverables over a fixed period, leading up to the final year examinations.
-Once all the research and investigations on the specific issue is complete, the student teams present their findings to a panel of judges, comprising of both selected industry leaders and non-engineers.
-The presentations are then adjudicated based on a set of agreed criteria to determine the winner.
+They do so by conducting research in accordance with pre-set deliverables over a fixed period, leading up to the final year examinations.
+Once all the research and investigations on the specific issue is complete, the student teams then present their findings to a panel of judges, which comprises of both selected industry leaders and non-engineers.
+The presentations are then adjudicated based on a set of agreed criteria.

 These presentations showed that South Africa’s civil engineering future is truly in competent hands!